plone/training/extending.rst

 This is a good thing.
 ZCML is by the way only *one* way to declare your configuration.

-Grok pvides another way, where some python magic allows you to decorate your code directly with a decorater to make it an adapter.
+Grok pvides another way, where some python magic allows you to decorate your code directly with a decorator to make it an adapter.
 You can use both ZCML and grok together.

-We will mostly use Grok in later code examples.

 Please be aware that not everybody loves Grok.
 Some parts of the Plone community think that there may only be one configuration language, others are against adding the relative big dependency of Grok to Plone.
 One real problem is the fact that you cannot customize components declared with grok with jbot.
-This is probably fixable, though.
 In any case, if you start to write an extension that is reusable, convert your grok declarations to ZCML to get maximum acceptance.

-Many people hate ZCML and avoid Zope because of it being XML.
+Many people hate ZCML and avoid Zope because of it using XML.

 Personally, I just find it cumbersome but even for me as a developer it offers a nice advantage.